So Many Relationships End Because of THIS

 The compulsion to please others is another behavior that can become a barrier to connection in relationships.
 If vulnerability is the pathway to letting our partner know our true desires and feelings, then people-pleasing is its opposite.

 This was Sara’s story when she came to see me.
-She constantly sought her husband Brian's approval, sacrificing her own needs and desires.
-After some time, this imbalance in Sarah between giving and receiving led to a growing disconnection between she and Brian.
+She constantly sought her husband Brian's approval, often putting his needs and desires before her own.
+After some time, this imbalance in Sarah between giving and receiving wore her down, and it led to a growing disconnection between her and Brian.

-True connection requires authenticity and honesty, so instead of people-pleasing, focus on being true to yourself and communicating openly with your partner.
+True connection requires us to honor both ourselves and our partners, so instead of people-pleasing, focus on being true to yourself and communicating openly with your partner.
 If you need help understanding and healing the roots of your desire to please others over honoring your own desires and needs, my one-on-one or one-on-two (couples) therapeutic coaching can help.
 Learn more here.

-When I say ‘unresolved issues from the past’, I’m referring to any number of situations or experiences that you may not have fully addressed or healed.
-It could be unresolved conflicts with family members or friends, lingering feelings of guilt or shame, or unresolved feelings from a previous relationship.
-Healing this “emotional baggage” takes time and courage but without doing so, you’ll just be carrying your past into your present.
+Whether it's unresolved conflicts with family members or friends, lingering feelings of guilt or shame, or unresolved feelings from a previous relationship, whatever you haven't fully addressed or healed can become a barrier, causing misunderstandings, resentment, and distance.
+Healing this “emotional baggage” takes time and courage but without doing it, we carry old patterns into new relationships.
 And there’s a reason these past interactions and relationships needed some support, right?

 Consider this: if you've ever felt the need to be a 'people-pleaser,' often seeking approval and validation from your partner, chances are you're seeking to fulfill an emotional need from your past (a relationship with one or both of your parents or perhaps a previous partner) that was left unmet.
 If you don't address these unresolved things from the past, they can impact your relationships and create barriers to connection like misunderstandings, resentment, and distance between you and your partner.
 It's important to work through these issues and heal from past hurts in order to create a stronger, more connected relationship.

-Let's imagine a situation where one partner has experienced constant criticism and belittling from a previous partner.
-This emotional abuse has left deep emotional scars, making it difficult for them to trust and open up in their current relationship.
-Without intimacy and vulnerability, connection is lost.
+Let's imagine a situation where one partner has experienced constant criticism and belittling in a previous relationship.
+This emotional abuse has left deep emotional scars, making it difficult for them to trust or open up with their current partner.
+Until those scars are acknowledged and healed, real intimacy and connection will remain out of reach.

 What can help?
 For anything I’ve mentioned above and especially when it comes to unresolved past issues and trauma, seeking therapy or counseling to address the emotional scars from the past is your best bet.
 A skilled therapist or psychologist can help you heal emotional wounds and develop healthier coping mechanisms.
 If vulnerability isn’t a barrier to connection for you in your current relationship, you can also consider being open and honest with your current partner about your past experiences and the impact it has on your current relationship.
 If you need, you can also set boundaries and create a safe environment for honest conversation to take place.
 This can help create more understanding and support between you and may even be healing in itself by providing a reparative experience, assuming your current partner is emotionally healthy and behaves towards you in emotionally healthy ways.

-When partners have differing needs or priorities, it can create misunderstandings, tension, and perhaps even a sense of disconnect as they struggle to align their values and goals.
+When partners have different needs or priorities, it can create misunderstandings, tension, and a sense of disconnect as they struggle to align their values and goals.
 When partners aren’t aligned in their goals, it can be challenging to find common ground and create a shared vision for the future.

-Mike and Layla are a couple I’ve worked with.
+Take Mike and Layla.
 When it comes to Mike’s values, security and stability are at the top of the list.
 His M.O. is building a successful career to provide for their family.
 Layla, on the other hand, loves adventure and spontaneity and wants to travel the world and have new experiences.

-You can probably imagine what happened next… After some time passed in their marriage, Mike grew frustrated that Layla doesn't share his desire for stability, and Layla started to feel stifled by Mike's focus on work and the same ol’ routine week to week, month to month, year to year.
+You can probably imagine what happened as they settled down and built a life together… Mike grew frustrated that Layla doesn't share his desire for stability, and Layla started to feel stifled by Mike's focus on work and the same ol’ routine week to week, month to month, year to year.
+Their differing desires left both feeling misunderstood, and frustration grew.

 This is where the relational ‘N’ words comes in: Negotiation.
-For Mike and Layla, success in their relationship will only come from allowing them to honor each other's needs and priorities… A balance between stability and adventure in their lives… Setting aside time for travel and new experiences while also ensuring that they have a secure foundation for their future.
+For Mike and Layla, success in their relationship only came from finding ways to honor each other's needs and priorities… To honor both stability and adventure.
+Setting aside time for travel and new experiences while also ensuring that they have a secure foundation for their future.

-Again, none of this is possible without vulnerability and honest, open communication.
-To address their differing needs and priorities in the relationship, Mike and Layla need to have open and honest conversations about what’s important to each of them and brainstorm creative strategies that meet both of their needs.
+Again, none of this is possible without vulnerability and open, honest communication.
+To address their differing needs and priorities in the relationship, Mike and Layla had to have open and honest conversations about what’s important to each of them and brainstormed creative strategies that met both of their needs.

-Not only will coming together to negotiate their needs prevent the disconnect that’s likely to happen if they pretend their frustrations and different needs don’t exist, it will actually create a ripple effect of trust and connection that only makes their relationship feel more connected and safe over time.
+Not only will coming together to negotiate your needs prevent the disconnect that’s likely to happen if you pretend that your frustrations and different needs don’t exist, it will actually create a ripple effect of trust and connection that only makes your relationship feel more connected and safe over time.

-Consider Amy and Kabir, a couple who used to enjoy cooking dinner together and having meaningful conversations about their day.
-As they became busier with work and other commitments, they started to skip this shared activity and spent more time on their own.
-Without either of them realizing it at first, this started to create a feeling of disconnection and a sense that they were drifting apart.
+Amy and Kabir, a couple I worked with, used to enjoy cooking dinner together and sharing their days.
+But, as they became busier with work and other commitments, they started to skip this shared activity and spent more time on their own.
+Without either of them realizing it, they drifted apart, and the lack of quality time led to feelings of disconnection.

 The solution?
 Relationships don’t just work on their own.
 We need to make them work.
-And for Amy and Kabir, it means making a conscious effort to prioritize their relationship and spend quality time together.
-Setting aside time each week for a date night- where they focus on each other and grow their emotional intimacy- is one way to do this.
-They might also invest time in finding new activities that bring both of them joy and that they can do together (e.g., hiking, painting, or taking a cooking class).
+And for Amy and Kabir, it meant making a conscious effort to prioritize their relationship and spend quality time together.
+Setting aside time each week for a date night- where they focused on each other and on growing their emotional intimacy- was one way to do this.
+They also started to invest time in finding new activities that bring both of them joy and that they can do together (e.g., hiking, painting, or taking a cooking class).

 I wish I could say that all of this can happen without vulnerability but the truth is, it can’t.
 A willingness to share as well as listen and understand each other's needs is critical.

-As I prepare to wrap up, I just want to say that no matter what it is that’s causing disconnection in your relationship, the road to re-connection is ready to be taken.
+No matter what might be causing disconnection in your relationship, the path back to connection is always available.
 If you take time to understand the barriers, heal old wounds, and come together with openness, honesty, and vulnerability, a more fulfilling and long-lasting relationship is not far away.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras sed sapien quam.
 Sed dapibus est id enim facilisis, at posuere turpis adipiscing.
 Quisque sit amet dui dui.